AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/code-playground.md

 ## Fetch Data from Your Persisted Query {#use-persisted-query}

 On line 25 we indicate which GraphQL persisted query the app should fetch data from.
 The persisted query name is a combination of the name of the endpoint (ie. `your-project` or `aem-demo-assets`), followed by a forward slash, and then the name of the query.
-If you followed the earlier module instructions exactly, the persisted query you created will be in the `your-project` endpoint.
+If you followed the earlier module instructions exactly, the persisted query you created is in the `your-project` endpoint.

 1. Update the `persistedQueryName` variable to use the persisted query you created in the previous module.
 If you followed the naming suggestion you would have created a persisted query named `adventure-list` in the `your-project` endpoint, and you would set the `persistedQueryName` variable to `your-project/adventure-list`: